-When you have your tax return prepared with software, you can easily use the e-file method to transmit the return and all its attached documents electronically.
-E-filing helps you get a tax refund faster.
-The IRS started accepting tax returns through e-file on Feb.
-12, 2021.
-If you e-file, the IRS notes that using this method usually gets you a refund within 21 days unless your return has an issue that slows the process down.
+The IRS started accepting tax returns for filing on Jan.
+24, 2022.
+You can easily e-file your return and all its attached documents by using tax preparation software.
+E-filing helps speed up any tax refund you're expecting.
+The IRS notes that using this method usually gets your refund to you within 21 days unless your return has an issue that slows the process down.

-Alternatively, you can send in a paper copy of Form 1040 and supplemental documents by mail.
-You can check the Form 1040 instructions to see a chart that shows regions and mailing addresses, and the addresses can vary based on whether you're sending a money order or check for taxes owed.
-Keep in mind you might need to wait six weeks for a tax refund with this option.
+Otherwise, you can send in a paper copy of Form 1040 and supplemental documents by mail.
+The Form 1040 instructions include a chart that shows regions and mailing addresses.
+The addresses vary based on whether you're sending a money order or check for taxes owed and the state in which you reside.
+You might have to wait six weeks for a tax refund if you mail in your return.

-Regardless of how you filed, you can use the "Where My Refund?" tool to track your return status.
-The IRS says you should be able to start tracking a refund for an e-filed return within 24 hours, but this can take around one month for mailed-in returns.
+You can use the "Where My Refund?" tool to track your refund's status regardless of how you file.
+The IRS says you should be able to start tracking a refund for an e-filed return within 24 hours, but it can take around one month for mailed-in returns.

 - IRS: Schedules for Form 1040 and Form 1040-SR

 - IRS: About Form 1040-SR, U.S. Tax Return for Seniors